-Here’s how much Meghan Markle and Prince Harry’s royal wedding is expected to cost
+Meghan Markle and Prince Harry’s big day will cost over 1,000 times more than the average wedding — here’s where it will all go

 The case was the same for Kate Middleton and Prince William’s 2011 royal wedding – the only item Middleton paid for was her six-figure Alexander McQueen dress.
 Their total wedding celebration cost $34 million (£23.7 million).

 Markle and Prince Harry’s wedding will reportedly cost in excess of $45.8 million (£32 million), according to Bride Book’s estimation.
+That’s over 1,000 more than the average wedding.

 The venue is the biggest part of a typical wedding budget for couples in the US and the UK, taking up nearly half of the entire wedding cost.
 Access to St. George’s Chapel – and St. George’s Great Hall, where the wedding reception will take place – is free of charge for Markle and Prince Harry.
 Transportation is also free, thanks to the Queen’s fleet of Rolls-Royces, Daimlers, and Bentleys.